Last update: 10/24/2021

 Yes, Malawi’s hotels are open.

-Yes, both of Malawi’s international airports are open, and limited commercial flights are operating.
+Yes, both of Malawi’s international airports are open, and commercial flights are operating.

 Yes, restaurants in Malawi are open.